-The Women in Economics Network, part of the Economic Society of Australia, will host the 2019 Women in Economics Retreat at Cleveland Winery, Victoria on 17-18 October.
+The Women in Economics Network, part of the Economic Society of Australia, hosted the 2019 Women in Economics Retreat at Cleveland Winery, Victoria on 17-18 October.

-The Retreat provides an opportunity for around 20 junior and mid career women economists to develop their networks, receive mentoring and strengthen their leadership skills.
-Participants in the retreat are drawn from academia, government and the private sector, providing great opportunities for networking and broader economic discussions.
+The Retreat provided an opportunity for around 20 junior and mid career women economists to develop their networks, receive mentoring and strengthen their leadership skills.
+Participants in the retreat were drawn from academia, government and the private sector, providing great opportunities for networking and broader economic discussions.

-Sessions will focus on leadership and career progression, career hacks and work/life balance.
-Participants will also receive communications training from Catherine McGrath Media.
-The Retreat provides an opportunity for attendees to discuss issues as a group as well as participate in small group mentoring sessions with senior women from the same sector.
-Participants are asked to come to the Retreat with a career objective or challenge that they can work through with their mentor.
+Sessions focused on leadership and career progression, career hacks and work/life balance.
+Participants also received communications training from Catherine McGrath Media.
+The Retreat provided an opportunity for attendees to discuss issues as a group as well as participate in small group mentoring sessions with senior women from the same sector.
+Participants were asked to come to the Retreat with a career objective or challenge that they can work through with their mentor.

 The senior mentors that participated are listed below.
 The Retreat was facilitated by Danielle Wood, Chair of the Women in Economics Network(to end 2019) and Program Director at the Grattan Institute.

-The Economic Society of Australia and Retreat Sponsors pay for accommodation, meals and training at the Retreat.
-Participants are required to make their own travel arrangements to and from Cleveland Winery.
-A bus will be available from Melbourne Airport to the venue and return at the conclusion of the Retreat.
-The Economic Society can assist in arranging carpooling for Melbourne-based participants.
+The Economic Society of Australia and Retreat Sponsors paid for accommodation, meals and training at the Retreat.
+Participants were required to make their own travel arrangements to and from Cleveland Winery.
+A bus was available from Melbourne Airport to the venue and returned at the conclusion of the Retreat.
+The Economic Society assisted in arranging carpooling for Melbourne-based participants.

 How to Apply (2019)

 Applicants will be junior and mid career women (2-15 years' experience) looking to advance their career in the economics profession.
 Applicants should be members of the Women in Economics Network.
 Please see the membership section of the WEN site for information on how to join.
 Application process is now CLOSED.